chetanarohilla26/100hires-portfolio-project/README.md

 I explored Cursor's interface, reviewed available documentation, and learned multiple methods for working with repositories inside the IDE.

-Key Learnings
+Key Learnings:

-Understanding the relationship between GitHub repositories and local project folders.
+1. Understanding the relationship between GitHub repositories and local project folders.
-Learning the basics of version control using Git and GitHub.
+2. Learning the basics of version control using Git and GitHub.
-Exploring AI-assisted development environments such as Cursor.
+3. Exploring AI-assisted development environments such as Cursor.
-Developing a structured approach to troubleshooting unfamiliar tools.
+4. Developing a structured approach to troubleshooting unfamiliar tools.
-Documenting technical processes clearly and systematically.
+5. Documenting technical processes clearly and systematically.

 Author

 Chetana Rohilla